 3 p.m.: Take a load off after that boozy lunch at South Congress Hotel’s rooftop pool—a slightly hidden enclave of sun and trees.
 Never too crowded and just the right size, it’s the appropriate midday getaway spot from the bustle of SoCo.
 If, instead, you’d like to further explore the neighborhood, take a walk down South Congress Ave, popping into local shops (there are some great vintage clothing stores, like Maya Star and Feather’s Boutique) and grabbing an afternoon iced latte at Plaza Colombian Coffee Bar.

 5:30 p.m.: Whether you worked up a sweat strolling down South Congress Ave or sunbathing by a rooftop pool, you deserve some barbeque.
-Stroll around Zilker Park towards the convention center to Terry Black’s Barbeque, where you’re guaranteed to have an authentically Texan experience.
+Stroll around Zilker Park toward the convention center to Terry Black’s Barbeque, where you’re guaranteed to have an authentically Texan experience.
 There’s even generous patio seating for sunny days.
 Alternately, if you’re ready to call it a night and head back to the hotel but don’t want to forgo an exceptional Austin dining experience, retreat to Commodore Perry Estate, Auberge Resorts Collection, for their newly launched Greenhouse Dinners.
 The ticketed dinners feature a vegetable-forward, farm-to-table menu that diners will savor under tealights, surrounded by lush greenery.

-7 p.m.: For those who had dinner at Terry’s Barbecue, make your way back around the park (you’re going to want this short walk, trust us) towards Ann W. Richards Congress Avenue Bridge––better known as “Bat Bridge.”
+7 p.m.: For those who had dinner at Terry’s Barbecue, make your way back around the park toward Ann W. Richards Congress Avenue Bridge––better known as “Bat Bridge.”
 A leisurely walk to the bridge should only take about 20 minutes, but you’ll want to be there at 7:30 (best to do a quick Google check day-of to make sure you know when the sun will be setting) to catch the thousands of Mexican free-tailed bats that fly east of the lake for sundown.

 10 p.m.: Before calling it a night, stop in on Rainey Street for a uniquely Austin experience: local brews and mixed drinks out of historic homes that have been converted into some of the liveliest bars in Austin.

 Where to Stay

-If the upbeat and uniquely Texan energy at W Austin isn’t your speed, you can instead check into the Four Seasons Hotel Austin, also an American Express Fine Hotels & Resorts property.
+You can also consider checking into the Four Seasons Hotel Austin, also an American Express Fine Hotels & Resorts property.
 The Austin Four Seasons offers beautiful views of Lady Bird Lake and two excellent Texan-inspired fine dining options on-site—Live Oak and Ciclo restaurants.
 For the Four Seasons Hotel Austin’s best accommodations, opt for one of their three speciality suites: the Congressional Suite, the Presidential Suite, or the Governor’s Suite.